 Pilanesberg National Park

 The current size has just been increased from 55 250 ha to 57 250 ha in May 2004.
-There is a workable 10 year plan to establish a corridor between Pilanesberg and Madikwe Game Reserve.
-The 2000 ha that was added on the north western was the first bit from the Pilanesberg side.
+There is a "workable" 10 year plan to establish a corridor between Pilanesberg and Madikwe Game Reserve - it seems this gets extended every 5 years :).
+The 2000 ha that was added on the north western was the first bit from the Pilanesberg side - Black Rhino Private section.
 On the Madikwe side there has already been several additions towards the south east.
 There are also several private owners dropping fences from the middle moving towards Pilanesberg and Madikwe.
-Property that was 2 years going for R300/ha is now selling for R5000/ha.
-In the immediate pipeline is a huge piece of land to be added to Pilanesberg in the next 2 years.
+Property that was 12 years going for R300/ha sold for R5000/ha overnight.
+In the immediate pipeline is a huge piece of land to be added to Pilanesberg, but the mines have thrown in some obstacles.

 Picture Gallery 2007